Mumbai at a Glance

 The urban economy of Mumbai generates about 6% of India’s GDP.
 Commonly referred to as the commercial and entertainment capital of India, it is the seat of some important financial institutions such as the Reserve Bank of India and the Bombay and National Stock Exchange.
 Several multinational corporations are based there as well, having established headquarters or branches in the city.
 The per capita income of people working in Mumbai can be three times as high as the national average.

 Competition for jobs is fierce among employees working in Mumbai, resulting in longer working hours and a more westernized style of business than in other parts of the country.
 Civil servants and public-sector employees make up a big share of Mumbai’s active population, but so do unskilled or semi-skilled self-employed workers.
-Apart from taxi drivers, the notorious armies of dabbawallas working in Mumbai – messengers delivering lunch boxes to office workers – are a good example of Mumbai’s unskilled, sometimes barely illiterate lower class.
+Apart from taxi drivers, the notorious armies of dabbawallas working in Mumbai – messengers delivering lunch boxes to office workers – are a good example of Mumbai’s unskilled, sometimes barely literate lower class.

 Apart from maritime trade, logistics, healthcare, IT, textiles, and diamond polishing, the media is a big employer in Mumbai.
 The “Bollywood” film industry, producing roughly 1,000 films per year, is a large part of its business world.
 Plenty of advertising agencies and numerous television production companies are also located in the city, providing jobs to thousands of employees working in Mumbai’s creative media.